zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

    pax -ppx -rf <zowe-V.v.p>.pax
    ```

+   where:
+   *  `zowe-V.v.p`
-   Where _zowe-V.v.p_ is a variable that indicates the name of the PAX file you downloaded.
+  is a variable that indicates the name of the PAX file you downloaded.
 When extracting the Zowe convenience build, you must always include the `-ppx` argument that preserves extended attributes.

-  This will expand to a file structure similar to the following one.
+  This command expands to a file structure similar to the following one:

    ```
       /bin